Project-Be-Better/learning-cpp/README.md

 Today, I have been getting my brain soaked into the world of design patterns.
 There are about 23 of these patterns I am documenting it one by one.
 The idea is that I understand it so that I can better explain it for my presentation for the NUS Mtech for SWE5001.

 Design patterns are facinating for me.
-The way programmers found a way to abstract the idea so that it is reusable in a sense is fascinating for me.
+The way programmers found a way to abstract the idea so that it is reusable in a sense is wild.
 Although I will study it even though I do not get paid, the hope that I will be a better version of me through this and everything motivates me a lot.

 So far, I have covered Factory Method and Observer Pattern.
 Both of them are interesting in its own ways, but I try to remember it by a quintessential example.